-Catherine is a Solicitor with over 10 years experience in personal injury and clinical negligence litigation on complex high value cases.
+Catherine is a Senior Associate with over 10 years experience in personal injury and clinical negligence litigation on complex high value cases.
 She previously worked at the firm from 2002 to 2006 and returned to join the high value Civil Litigation Team.

 Catherine first joined the firm as a trainee in 2002 having obtained a 2:1 BA (Hons) degree in Biological Sciences from Oxford University and a Distinction in the Legal Practice Course at BPP Law School.
 Catherine initially worked on the high-profile DVT Group Litigation and was instrumental in the early stages of the ground breaking Corby Group Litigation.
 She qualified as a Solicitor in 2004 and continued to work on complex high value personal injury cases until she left the firm in 2006.